Three persons sitting outside, two adults and one child. They are smiling.

 Thailand

-In Thailand, Diakonia supports a variety of local partner organizations with a focus on the rights of minority groups, mainly in the northern parts of the country.
-Our partners work with ethnic minority groups on issues relating to human rights, democracy, social and economic justice, and gender.
+In Thailand, Diakonia supports various local partner organizations focusing on the rights of indigenous peoples, minority groups, and migrant workers, mainly in the northern region.
+Our partners work with indigenous communities, ethnic minorities, and migrant workers on issues related to human rights, social and economic justice, and gender equality.

-Thailand has a population of around 65 million people, of whom more than 1 million in northern Thailand belong to the country’s 56 ethnic minority groups.
-Ethnic minorities lack political influence, are under-represented in civil society and are vulnerable to discrimination and exploitation.
-They have limited access to higher education, employment opportunities and healthcare.
-Without legal status, they are not allowed to travel freely within Thailand.
+Thailand has a population of around 66 million, with more than 1 million people in the north belonging to the country’s 46 indigenous and ethnic minority groups.
+These communities lack political influence, are underrepresented in civil society, and face discrimination and exploitation.
+They have limited access to higher education, employment opportunities, and healthcare.
+Without legal status, they are also restricted from traveling freely within Thailand.

-In Thailand, Diakonia supports local organizations that strive to protect the rights of ethnic minority groups, mainly in the northern parts of Thailand.
-Our partner organizations work on issues related to human rights, local democracy, social and economic justice, and gender equality.
-One particular focus of our work is the right of stateless people to obtain legal status and citizenship, as this enables access to other rights and protections.
-We also work with children’s rights, anti-trafficking, rehabilitation of victims of trafficking, and support for migrants along the border with Myanmar.
+In Thailand, Diakonia supports local organizations that protect the rights of indigenous peoples and ethnic minority groups, primarily in the northern parts of Thailand.
+Our partner organizations ocus on human rights, social and economic justice, and gender equality.
+One key aspect of our work is advocating for stateless individuals’ right to legal status and citizenship, as this enables access other fundamental rights and protections.
+We also engage in children’s rights, anti-trafficking efforts, gender equality, land rights, and support for migrants along the Myanmar border.

-Diakonia is an accompanying partner with a local presence and we engage with our implementing partners through dialogue, funding and capacity building.
-Together with our partner organizations, we work to increase their ability to demand and defend human rights and boost their participation in democratic processes.
-We also support partner advocacy work on regional and national level.
+Diakonia is an accompanying partner with a local presence, engaging with our implementing partners through dialogue, funding, and capacity building.
+We strengthen their ability to demand and defend human rights while enhancing their participation in democratic processes.
+We also support partners' advocacy efforts at regional and national levels.

 B.O.L.D. – Policy Initiative in Thailand